 The main reason for low Vitamin D is that while it can be consumed through some foods, the best way to maintain healthy levels is for it to be made internally from natural exposure.
 This process occurs in the skin from direct exposure to UVB rays from sunlight.
 So the further you live from the equator and the less sunlight you are exposed to, the more likely you are to be deficient.
 It is important to make sure that you are getting enough vitamin D, so here are three ways to boost your levels:

 In the summer time, you can top up your levels with at least 30mins a day of sunlight with your face and arms exposed.
 Finding a balance between the use of sunscreen to protect against ageing and skin cancer and allowing your body to produce enough vitamin D is essential.
 Even after a very sunny summer, adequate levels will have only lasted us until about early-Autumn, so come Christmas most of us will already be at a suboptimal level for good health.

 You can eat vitamin D from food sources such as:

 - Oily fish like salmon, sardines and mackerel

-- Fortified foods with added Vitamin D - but many of these are highly processed and so are not a healthy choice
+- Fortified foods with added Vitamin D - but many of these are highly processed and so are not generally a healthy choice

 The type that is produced by the body is D3 (Cholecalciferol), which is a much more usable form than the plant form D2, often found in poor quality supplements or plant food sources.
-For this reason too, I recommend to the majority of my clients a supplement of D3, especially during the winter but all year round if you are dark skinned (you need more exposure) or fair skinned (you cannot expose too much as you burn), overweight, work indoors, pregnant or breastfeeding.
+For this reason too, I recommend to the majority of my clients to supplement with D3, especially during the winter but all year round if you are dark skinned (you need more exposure) or fair skinned (you cannot expose too much as you burn), overweight, work indoors, pregnant or breastfeeding.